fithisux/awesome-windows-foss/README.md

 ## Editors ##

-* [Notepad++](https://notepad-plus-plus.org/) - Notepad++ is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
-Running in the MS Windows environment, its use is governed by [GNU General Public License][GPL-2.0-only].

 * [Akelpad](https://akelpad.sourceforge.net/en/download.php) - It is is an open source editor for plain text.
 It is designed to be a small and fast.
 [LICENCE NOT CLEAR HELP WANTED]

 * [Metapad](https://github.com/alexd/metapad) - Metapad: fast, tiny and powerful Windows notepad replacement.
 [GPL-3.0-only]

+* [Notepad++](https://notepad-plus-plus.org/) - Notepad++ is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
+Running in the MS Windows environment, its use is governed by [GNU General Public License][GPL-2.0-only].

+* [WinVI](https://winvi.de/en/) - WinVi is a free editor for MS Windows.
+[GPL-2.0-or-later]

 ## Programming ##